Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Safety Rated Sunglasses

-Apart from clothes, scarves, and rain ponchos, it would be best to have Safety Sunglasses to protect your eyes from the sun's heat or debris.
-Try these pro sport Yellow Sunglasses or Under Armour's polarized sunglasses.
+In addition to clothes, scarves, and rain ponchos, safety sunglasses are the best way to protect your eyes from the sun's heat or debris.
+Try these pro-sport Yellow Sunglasses or Under Armour's polarized sunglasses.

 Stun Gun